- Computer Vision

 grid_sampler = tio.inference.GridSampler(subject_preprocessed, patch_size, patch_overlap)

-aggregator = tio.inference.GridAggregator(grid_sampler)
+aggregator = tio.inference.GridAggregator(grid_sampler)Results and evaluation

 # Plotting MRI and segmentation mask